SequentMicrosystems/megaio-rpi/python/README.md

 0
 >>>
 ```
-All functions prototypes can be found in README.md file locate under megaio-rpi/python/megaio/ directory.
+Prototypes for all functions can be found in README.md file locate under megaio-rpi/python/megaio/ directory.

-You can install and use the library under Python3 if you like.
+This library works with both Python2.x and Python3

-For interrupt driven usage please take a look at it_examle.py file
+For interrupt driven usage please check it_example.py file